-Plants such as alfalfa, clover and dandelions are all broad-leafed, and soft for the bears to digest.
+Plants such as alfalfa, clover, and dandelions are all broad-leafed and soft for the bears to digest.
 Flowers and roots are also eaten in large quantities, although they do not like to expend energy digging for the roots.

-Plant matter is an essential part of the nutritional diet when the black bear wakes up from hibernation.
+Plants are an essential part of the nutritional diet when the black bear wakes up from hibernation.
 Coinciding with the end of hibernation, new shoots and plants begin to grow in the spring, after the long winter.

 During the summer, bears will eat flowering plants such as Lillies and fireweed to supplement their nutrition.